christinabranson/django-drf-react-authentication/README.md

 We now have a functionality Django app with users!

 ## Commit 2: Set up DRF with Token authentication

+We'll be setting up our API here.
+This includes authentication methods & endpoints to allow our users to authenticate.
+We'll also be creating a protected stub endpoint.

+Follow along with code changes here: https://github.com/christinabranson/django-drf-react-authentication/commit/0395fd17fa0ed0bfc6f6af8949ee4714f2ca2aba

 1. Install the necessary packages: